Every kid wants to feel super special on their birthday! Here are some great ways to make sure they do.

 7. Make their favorite meal for dinner.

 If you read this blog at all you know I’m not a big fan of cooking dinner.
-That’s The Maestro’s job.
+That’s my husband’s job.
 I enjoy baking, but cooking is not my favorite.
 So it makes me smile that my girls almost always request my famous chicken enchiladas—the one meal I enjoy making—for their birthdays.

-We are extending Bria’s birthday celebration to Friday when she will get her enchiladas.
-Tuesday night is orchestra rehearsal, so The Maestro doesn’t usually eat with us.
+We are extending my daughter’s birthday celebration to Friday when she will get her enchiladas.
+Tuesday night is orchestra rehearsal, so my husband doesn’t usually eat with us.
 The next few evenings are taken up with all of the girls’ many activities, so Friday it is.
 Which is special in and of itself.

 8. Don’t forget the super traditional stuff.

 You do have to have a cake and candles.
 And you have to have presents.
 It’s all part of the package.
 But hopefully everything else you’ve done throughout the day has made them feel so special they could almost go without blowing out the candles.

 What Birthday traditions do you have for your kids?